By Paul Taylor

-"If skull expansion causes hair loss, how do you explain the success of hair loss surgery?"
+"If skull expansion causes hair loss, how does it explain the success of hair transplant surgery?"

-That's a question I get asked occasionally by some people who are not yet convinced about skull expansion (skull bone growth) causing hair loss.
+It's a question that's occasionally asked by some people who are not yet convinced about skull expansion (skull bone growth) causing hair loss.

 So how does skull expansion explain that?

 My answers to these questions address not only skull expansion, but

 also explains why some types of hair loss surgery can be more successful